isabelgormley/main/w1d4/instructions/install.md

 ### GitHub - Clone your forked repo into your local
-• From your fork, right click and copy the highlighted text next to your HTTPS (click CLONE or DOWNLOAD, then make sure you copy the URL with HTTPS on it)
+• From your fork, right click and copy the highlighted text next to your SSH key.
 • Open up Terminal
 • Make sure you are in your root/home directory (the folder you named for this class)
   - Type `cd` and hit `enter`